 Being accused of embezzlement can be devastating.
 Depending on the case, embezzlement can carry jail time, massive fines, and even years in state prison.
-A single charge can also affect your job, your business reputation and your prospects for the future—but it doesn’t have to.
-If you have been accused, you need to talk to a Los Angeles embezzlement lawyer.
+A single charge can also affect your job, your business reputation, and your prospects for the future.
+If you have been accused, you need to talk to an embezzlement lawyer in Los Angeles.

 However, embezzlement can also extend to many other situations, such as:

 - A son using his elderly father’s savings account to pay for his own purchases

 - A nursing home employee billing false charges to a patient’s medical account, and pocketing the money

 - A parking valet renting out the cars he is entrusted with

 - An ex-husband disposing of property that is jointly owned with his ex-wife and keeping the full profit (or more than his allotted share)

 Even simply stealing cash from a register technically counts as embezzlement.
 If you are not sure that your case counts as embezzlement, you should contact a Los Angeles white-collar crime lawyer.
 They can tell you if your charges are legitimate and what they can do for your case.

 Click to contact our Criminal Defense Lawyers today

 Is It Embezzlement if the Money Is Returned?